Michael Griffin (escape artist)

 Michael Griffin (born April 10, 1961) is an American escape artist, magician and illusionist.
-He is best known for his $100,000 worldwide challenge to anyone who can keep him prisoner, and for performing a stunt where he is hanged by the neck.
+He is the only performer to have won Best Escape Artist at both the World Magic Awards and the International Magic Awards, making him the only two-time winner across both organizations.
+He is also known for his $100,000 worldwide challenge to anyone who can keep him prisoner, and for performing a stunt where he is hanged by the neck.